Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Experimental results

-As discussed in Section \ref{processing}, the MTF data underwent a profound manual processing whereby a large amount of low quality, inappropriate or noisy images were filtered out.
-To illustrate the benefits that this manual processing brings to the data set and the subsequent model training, in this section we compare the performance of the best-performing DL model (ConvNeXT with pre-training) on the four tasks when trained on two distinct sets of data: the raw, unprocessed collection of $106,438$ cropped images we crawled from the Internet, which form a data set similar to other renowned published unprocessed data sets such as Megaface and LFW, and the meticulously processed MTF data set comprising 5,246 images.

-The unprocessed data were only subjected to automatic cropping and then assigned the corresponding task labels employed to crawl them from the internet.
-Then, these unprocessed images were split into a training set encompassing 70\% of the data, and a validation set comprising the remaining 30\%.
+As discussed in Section \ref{processing}, the curated MTF data underwent meticulous manual processing whereby a large amount of low-quality, inappropriate, or noisy images were filtered out.
+To illustrate the benefits of this manual processing, especially for training classification models, in this section we compare the performance of the best-performing DL model (ConvNeXT with pre-training) on the four tasks when trained on the two MTF data sets (non-curated and curated).
+The non-curated data set was automatically split into a training set encompassing 70\% of the total data, and a validation set that includes the remaining 30\%.
+The results of this experiment are presented in Table \ref{Tab: FR_unprocessed}.